Embossing Paste with Metal Stencils

 to work with.

-Stamp pads: Most of us have a plethora of ink and dye pads for stamping.
+Stamp pads: Most of us have several pigment and dye ink pads for stamping.

 These can be used for stenciling as well.
 Remember though, after you load